-Ring devices make use of motion detection technology that activates when movement is detected within a certain distance of your Ring device.
-Once motion is detected, you will by default receive a notification in your Ring app, and your device will start recording.
+Ring devices use motion detection technology that activates when movement is detected within a certain distance of your Ring device.
+Once motion is detected, you will receive a notification in your Ring app, and your device will start recording.

 Advanced Motion Detection

-There are two types of motion zone features, based on whether your Ring device is battery-powered or wired, namely adjustable and customizable motion zones.
+There are two types of Motion Zone features, based on whether your Ring device is battery-powered or wired:

-This feature is enabled in all battery-powered Ring devices, and uses passive infrared (PIR) sensors to detect motion.
-By enabling you to adjust the sensitivity of your existing motion sensors, you can receive only the alerts that you care about most.
+Adjustable Motion Zones is enabled in all battery-powered Ring devices, and uses passive infrared (PIR) sensors to detect motion.
+By enabling you to adjust the sensitivity of your motion sensors, you can receive only the alerts that you care about most.

-Adjustable motion zones work by identifying visitors based on a change in temperature, and sending a signal to your smart device when it detects one.
-You can control the sensors' range and sensitivity using the controls in the Ring app.
-It is also optimized for low-power operations to save on battery power.
+Adjustable motion sensors work by identifying visitors based on a change in temperature, and sending a signal to your smart device.
+You can control the sensors' range and sensitivity in the Ring app which can also be optimized for low-power operations to save battery power.

-Each sensor detects across a bit more than a third of the total coverage area, as can be seen in the image below:
+Each sensor detects about a third of the total coverage area, as can be seen in the image below: